digital-medicine-research-group-UNAV/CRFE/readme.md

 # CRFE - Conformal Recursive Feature Selection

 *CRFE*  is the first feature selection method based on a recursive backward elimintation policy that takes advantage from the Conformal Prediction framework [1].
 CRFE´s objective is minimizing the non-conformity of the features, i.e the same as SMFS [2], but instead of creating a feature ranking, we apply the RFE policy.
 Multiclass classficcation is available .
-We have developed and implemented an scikit-learn dependent library for the free implementation of the proposed method.
+We have developed and implemented an scikit-learn dependent open source library that implements CRFE.

 ## Requirements